Skip to main content

 Antonio Vivaldi (1678–1741)

 The Italian composer and virtuoso violinist Antonio Vivaldi is best known for a set of violin concertos called The Four Seasons.
-Many of his compositions were written for the music ensemble of girls and young women at the orphanage where he taught.
-Vivaldi wrote more than 500 concertos as well as 46 operas and 90 sonatas.
+Many of his compositions were written for an ensemble of girls and young women at the orphanage where he taught.
+Vivaldi wrote more than 500 concertos, as well as 46 operas and 90 sonatas.

 Handel: Trio Sonata in A major for Flute, Violin, and Continuo, Op.
 5, No. 1

 Handel was a German-born composer who spent many years in Italy and eventually became a naturalized British citizen.
-His compositions include 42 operas, 25 oratorios, over 120 cantatas, trios and duets, and 12 organ concertos, among other works.
+His compositions include trios and duets, 42 operas, 25 oratorios, over 120 cantatas, and 12 organ concertos.
 Handel’s oratorio Messiah remains one of his most cherished works.

 Bach: Brandenburg Concerto No. 5 in D major, BWV 1050

-Bach, commonly regarded as one of the greatest composers in history, wrote an enormous amount of vocal and instrumental music for sacred and secular contexts.
-Just a small fraction of his many influential works are the Mass in B minor, the St. Matthew Passion, the Brandenburg Concertos, The Art of Fugue, and The Well-Tempered Clavier.
-Bach was such a monumental figure that the Baroque musical period is widely considered to have ended with his death.
+J.S.
+Bach, commonly regarded as one of the greatest composers in history, wrote an enormous amount of vocal and instrumental music for both sacred and secular contexts.
+Among his many influential works are the Mass in B minor, the St. Matthew Passion, the Brandenburg Concertos, The Art of Fugue, and The Well-Tempered Clavier.
+These pieces constitute only a small fraction of his total compositional output.
+Bach was such a monumental figure that the Baroque musical period is widely considered to have ended with his death in 1750.